Bob Odenkirk has revealed he thinks his character in Better Call Saul is a nice guy once you get to know him.

 "Similar to Walter White — once you knew who he was, you felt for him, you wanted him to succeed.
-At least for a while.
+At least for a while..."

 "I think he goes off the rails at a certain point and he's maybe less sympathetic.
-But in this show Better Call Saul we have a character who is far more sympathetic than the Saul Goodman that you met in Breaking Bad."
+But in this show, Better Call Saul, we have a character who is far more sympathetic than the Saul Goodman that you met in Breaking Bad."

 He said: "You have great potential of seeing other Breaking Bad characters.
 You don't see Walter and you don't see Jesse in the first seasons.
 But you do see other characters, you're already aware of that.
-So people have see Tuco and you will see others.
+So people have seen Tuco and you will see others.
 I think Vince Gilligan [the creator of both shows] was concerned about allowing this show to establish itself and not being overwhelmed by the presence of major characters from Breaking Bad."

-Better Call Saul airs on Netflix every Tuesday.
+Better Call Saul airs on Netflix every Tuesday

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!